Cohomological invariants of the stack of hyperelliptic curves of odd genus: Equivariant Chow groups with coefficients

-There is also a well defined theory of Chern classes for Chow groups with coefficients in $\Het$, first introduced in \cite{PirCohHypEven}, which resembles very much the theory of Chern classes for the usual Chow groups.
-In particular, for $\pi:\PP(E)\to X$ a projective bundle, there is a well defined element $h=c_1(\OO(1))$ in $A^1(\PP(E),\Het)$ and moreover if $X$ is smooth there is an isomorphism of rings
+The proofs of (2)-(5) are the content of \cite{Rost}*{sec.
+4}, (6) is \cite{Rost}*{prop.
+8.6}, (7) is \cite{PirCohHypEven}*{prop.
+2.4} and (8) is \cite{Rost}*{th.
+14.6}. \end{proof} There is also a well defined theory of equivariant Chern classes for equivariant Chow groups with coefficients in $\Het$, which resembles very much the theory of Chern classes for the usual Chow groups.
+The foundation of this theory can be found in \cite{PirCohHypEven}*{sec.
+2.1},

+Let $X$ be a quasi-projective scheme endowed with a linearized $G$-action and let $E\to X$ be an equivariant vector bundle of rank $r$.
+Then for every $i$ the vector bundle $E$ induces a degree-preserving homomorphism of equivariant Chow groups with coefficients: